drdubbelklick/Homepage/README.md

 # Homepage
 This is my new homepage.
-It is mobile-aware and is undergoing development.
+It is mobile-aware and is currently in Alpha state.